 If you’d like a refresher on these topics, we encourage you to use: Integration Rules, Definite Integrals, and Mathematical Functions, Basic Vector, Basic and Intermediate Matrix Skills.

 The program is built around coding data science procedures.
 Incoming students do not need to have mastery in any particular computer language.
 They should instead have a solid understanding of the principles of computer programming typically developed in a course on basic programming in a language such as Java, C++, or Python.
 Some specific topics should include: variables and assignment, conditional operations, logical operators, loops, functions, parameters, debugging, exception handling, and file manipulation.

 Ability to communicate clearly, coherently, and professionally in spoken and written form.

 Ready to Apply?

-Our application for the Fall 2022 start is now open, please reach out to our admissions team with any questions you have.
+Our application is now open for a Fall 2023 start, please reach out to our admissions team with any questions you have.